 COVID-19 Impact.
-The global outbreak of COVID-19 has forced many countries, including the U.S., to declare national emergencies, to institute "stay-at-home" orders, to close financial markets and to restrict operations of non-essential businesses.
-Such actions have created significant disruptions in global supply chains, and adversely impacted many industries.
-COVID-19 could have a continued and prolonged adverse impact on economic and market conditions, which could continue a period of global economic slowdown.
-Although we have not been significantly impacted by COVID-19 to-date, the impact of COVID-19 on companies continues to evolve, and the extent and duration of the economic fallout from this pandemic, both globally and to our business, remain unclear and present risk with respect to our financial condition, results of operations, liquidity, and ability to pay distributions.
+The ongoing effects of COVID-19 created significant disruptions to the U.S. and global economies, which could continue a period of global economic slowdown.
+Although vaccine availability and usage have continued to increase, which has led to less negative short-term effects, such as travel bans, quarantines, layoffs and shutdowns, the ongoing longer-term macroeconomic effects on inflation, interest rates, capital markets, labor shortages, property values and global supply chains continue to negatively impact many industries, including the U.S. commercial real estate market.
+Although we have not been significantly impacted by COVID-19 to-date, the impact of COVID-19 on companies continues to evolve, and the extent and duration of the economic fallout from this pandemic to our business, particularly rising inflation, increasing interest rates and dislocation in capital markets, remains unclear and present risk with respect to our financial condition, results of operations, liquidity, and ability to pay distributions.

-Significant Developments During 2021
+Significant Developments During 2022

-Capital Markets Activity.
+Financing and Capital Markets Activity.